midval-cpu/iptv2csv/README.md

 # iptv2csv
-audio and video data from iptv
+Audio and video data from Italian iptv.
+For more info, read iptv2csv.pdf